asachdeva/asachdeva/content/resume.md

 ## Professional Experience
+###### *March 2020 - Present*
+### HiFi — Sr Principal Engineer -
+Working on Streaming DataPipeline hosted at GCP utilizing Kubernetes/DataProc to help acquire, transform and mine real time statements from channel providers, and ruin aggregations and anaytics against them to help support financial rights for artists

+* -- Scala with fs2, http4s, sttp, circe, cats et al
+* Data Visualization -- Google Alerting
+* GCP

+Responsible for designing, architecting and implementing this offering on scala 2.13 and a mix of typelevel libs in cats, circe, http4s and fs2 for stream and stream combinators.
+Build and Deployment is using CircleCI and Terraform to provision.
+Also using Looker + BigQuery + BigTable at GCP to provide analytics.

 ###### *March 2019 - Present*
 ### Dell Inc — Sr Principal Engineer -- Research in Advanced Engineering
 Working on Streaming DataPipeline hosted at Azure utilizing Kubernetes to help acquire, transform and mine real time